varmavishal/demo/README.md

 modified for difftool
 in front of DHATRI
 #Demo project README
-This is a simple readme file
+This is bound to cause trouble!

 hey